kin-labs/rewards-engine/current-valid-spend-guidelines.md

 10.2  The total aggregate KIN sent to a User by his/her use of the Module must not be greater than the amount of KIN the Developer received through the Module for the equivalent operation.

-10.3  The Developer is responsible to ensure that each Module incorporated in their Application does not reward KIN at a ratio that exceeds the ratio of $1 to 3 KIN, based on the prevailing market rate of KIN at the time the Module makes a payment.
-(Example: A user can earn at most $0.03 worth of Kin for an ad generating $0.01 of revenue).
+10.3  If the Developer can edit the Module code or is involved in the Module's development, then the Developer must ensure that each operation of the Module does not reward KIN at a rate greater than 3.00x the revenue generated (Example: A Module can pay at most $0.03 worth of Kin for an ad generating $0.01 of revenue).
 While Modules are tested at the time of being whitelisted, Developers must report Modules which are not compliant.

 10.4  Modules must not be duplicated within an Application.